Kodeesvarar Temple, Kothangudi: Location

 It is located at a distance of 2 km from Mandhai Pillayar Temple Kumbakonam-Karaikkal road.
-This place also can be reached from Mayiladuthurai to Komal, at a distance of 3 km.
+This place also can be reached from Mayiladuthurai to Komal, at a distance of 3 km and 11km from Sembanarkoil on the Mayiladuthurai to Karikal road.
 This temple is opened for worship from 8.00 a.m. to 11.00 a.m. and 5.30 p.m. to 6.30 p.m.
 Festivals such as Thiruvathira and Panguni Uthiram are held in this temple.